You are listening to the Sean Hannity Radio Show Podcast.

 It's a very, very fine line.

-And this is a very close call of what Hillary Clinton did as it related to that private server.
+And this was a very close call of what Hillary Clinton did as it related to that private server.

-Isn't it wrong to have top secret classified documents, special access program documents on a server in a mom and pop shop bathroom that we're 99% convinced that five foreign entities got it hold of?
+Isn't it wrong to have top secret classified documents, special access program documents on a server in a mom-and-pop shop bathroom that we're 99% convinced that five foreign entities got a hold of?

 All of those things are crimes.

-And uh with all due respect, liberals like yourself, you don't want to admit it.
+And with all due respect, liberals like yourself, you don't want to admit it.

-The 30,000 uh emails were deleted by somebody in contravention of a litigation hold.
+The 30,000 emails were deleted by somebody in contravention of a litigation hold.

-So that was done by a third party contravention of someone.
+So that was done by a third party in prevention of submission.

 That was done by her lawyers.